pkrishna1801/how-to-train-your-LLM/README.md

 2. **Lack of Diversity**: Over-specialization (e.g., viewing a monitor yields more monitors) with little exploration into complementary products.
 3. **Static Behavior**: No ability to learn from real-time feedback or user-level interactions.

----

 ## Why Move Beyond RAG?

 While the RAG+LLM approach is effective for general-purpose recommendations, it lacks adaptability.
 Training a task-specific model or lightweight LLM variant enables more fine-tuned behavior.
-But even supervised fine-tuning has limitations—it cannot efficiently adapt to new trends or individual user preferences over time.
+But even supervised fine-tuning has limitations.
+It cannot efficiently adapt to new trends or individual user preferences over time.

 ---